Core Methodologies

 Speculative Design

-Using science fiction methodologies not just to write stories, but to design systems that don't yet exist.
+I use science fiction not just to tell stories, but to design systems that don't exist yet.

 Design for the Decade

-My dissertation argued that interactive storytelling games may span more than a decade of player experience.
-Traditional design methods can't account for this timescale.
-Speculative Design uses science fiction scenarios to prototype experiences that won't be technically feasible for years — ensuring we're building toward the right future.
+My PhD pointed out that interactive storytelling games might span more than a decade of player experience.
+You can't design for that timescale with normal methods.
+Speculative Design uses sci-fi scenarios to prototype experiences that won't be technically feasible for years, so you're building toward the right future, not just the nearest one.

 1